rajeshd2091/kubernetesmyths/docs/general_myths/Complete_application_can_be_rolled_back_in_Kubernetes.md

-# Myth 2: Complete application can be rolled back in Kubernetes
+# Myth: Complete application can be rolled back in Kubernetes
 A team deployed a new version of their microservices-based application in Kubernetes.
 Soon after, they noticed critical issues and decided to roll back using:
 ```
 kubectl rollout undo deployment my-app